1920 – 1932

 - Borovansky danced Pierrot in the première cast of Le Carnaval, Laurel Martyn danced Columbine

-- As well as Western Australian and New Zealand tours
+- Tours to Western Australian and New Zealand

-Laurel applauded the development of real Australian ballet, with works such as Borovanky’s Sea Legend in 1943 with music by Australian composer Esther Rofe, but felt this was not the general direction of the company.
+Laurel applauded the development of real Australian ballet, with works such as Dorothy Stevenson’s Sea Legend for Borovansky Ballet in 1943 with music by Australian composer Esther Rofe, but she felt this was not the general direction of the company.

-The visits of the Rambert company had a strong influencing on diverting the direction of dance in Australia to follow the English mould, which Laurel did not condone.
+The visits of the Rambert company had a strong influence on diverting the direction of dance in Australia to follow the English mould, which Laurel did not wish to follow.

 BALLADE, First performance of Ballet Guild, later Ballet Victoria

 1n 1946, at the request of the Melbourne Ballet Club, Martyn took on the role of Artistic Director and principal dancer of Ballet Guild, later called Victorian Ballet Company (1963 – 1967) and Ballet Victoria (1967 – 1976).
-She agreed to the position of Artistic Director and principal dancer of this new company on the condition that she could also set up a school, primarily to produce dancers for the company, which was done.
+She agreed to the position of Artistic Director and principal dancer of this new company on the condition that she could also set up a school, primarily to produce dancers for the company.

-The company initially consisted of 5 dancers: Corrie Lodders, Noel Murray, Grace McLean, Max Collis – and students of the school.
-Soon after by Strelsa Heckleman, Lesley Sexton, Rita Banks also joined as dancers.
+The company initially consisted of 5 dancers: Laurel Martyn, Corrie Lodders, Noel Murray, Grace McLean, Max Collis – and students of the school.
+Soon after by Strelsa Heckleman, Lesley Sexton and Rita Banks also joined as dancers.

 “The company always gave the audience the pleasure of feeling that they were part of the dance; that the joy of dancing and experience of moving and being expressive was conveyed in an honest and truthful fashion.”— Laurel Martyn